charleybolton/sparta-further-deployment-methods/docker/README.md

    Teams can share images through Docker Hub or private registries, ensuring consistent builds and predictable deployments.

 Docker provides the foundation that makes containerisation standardised, reliable, and easy to implement across all environments.

 ---

+### Docker Alternatives

+While Docker remains the industry standard for containerisation, several alternatives offer similar functionality with different levels of integration and support.

+- **Podman** – Open-source, daemonless, and rootless by default, offering strong security but lacking Docker’s unified management and desktop tools.
+- **containerd** – A lightweight container runtime used by both Docker and Kubernetes; efficient but minimal, requiring extra tools for building and registry management.
+- **LXC/LXD** – System-level containers that emulate full operating systems; suitable for infrastructure use cases but less streamlined for developers.
+- **DIY OSS Stack** – Combining open-source tools can replicate Docker’s functionality but lacks central administration, integrated registries, and enterprise-grade security or support.

+**Key Difference:**

+Docker Business delivers an integrated, enterprise-ready suite (Docker Desktop, Hub, Scout, Build Cloud, Testcontainers) that provides advanced security, policy management, and support out of the box — capabilities that alternatives require additional tools and maintenance to match.

+---

+### Docker Success Story: Spotify

+**Company:** Spotify AB — a global music streaming platform serving hundreds of millions of users monthly.
+**Technology Focus:** Containers (via Docker) and orchestration (via Kubernetes) within a microservices architecture.

+#### Challenge
+Spotify had already adopted microservices and containerised many services using Docker as early as 2014, running them across a fleet of virtual machines.
+However, managing and orchestrating thousands of containers became complex and costly when using its in-house tool, Helios.

+#### Solution
+- Migrated from Helios to Kubernetes while continuing to use Docker for containerisation.
+- Implemented Docker-based microservices that could be scaled, updated, and deployed more efficiently.
+- Leveraged Kubernetes to automate container scheduling, load balancing, and scaling across global infrastructure.

+#### Results / Benefits
+- Deployment times reduced from hours to minutes, significantly improving release speed.
+- Resource utilisation improved through more efficient scheduling and scaling.
+- Developer productivity increased as teams could focus on delivering new features rather than managing infrastructure.
+- The platform now runs over 1,600 production services, each independently containerised, maintaining reliability at massive scale.

+---